-[(a) APPOINTMENTS; PUBLIC PARTICIPATION; COMPENSATION.- The Secretary, in consultation with the United States Commissioners, shall-

-[(1) appoint a General Advisory Committee which shall be composed of not less than 5 nor more than 15 persons with balanced representation from the various groups participating in the fisheries included under the conventions, and from nongovernmental conservation organizations; [(2) appoint a Scientific Advisory Subcommittee which shall

-[(2) appoint a Scientific Advisory Subcommittee which shall be composed of not less than 5 nor more than 15 qualified scientists with balanced representation from the public and private sectors, including nongovernmental conservation organizations;

-[(3) establish procedures to provide for appropriate public participation and public meetings and to provide for the confidentiality of confidential business data; and

-[(4) fix the terms of office of the members of the General Advisory Committee and Scientific Advisory Subcommittee, who shall receive no compensation for their services as such members.]

-(a) General Advisory Committee.-

-(1) APPOINTMENTS; PUBLIC PARTICIPATION; COMPENSATION.-

-(A) The Secretary, in consultation with the Secretary of State, shall appoint a General Advisory Committee which shall consist of not more than 25 individuals who shall be representative of the various groups concerned with the fisheries covered by the Convention, including nongovernmental conservation organizations, providing to the maximum extent practicable an equitable balance among such groups.
+[16 U.S.C.
+953] [(a) APPOINTMENTS; PUBLIC PARTICIPATION; COMPENSATION.- The Secretary, in consultation with the United States Commissioners, shall- [(1) appoint a General Advisory Committee which shall be composed of not less than 5 nor more than 15 persons with balanced representation from the various groups participating in the fisheries included under the conventions, and from non-governmental conservation organizations; [(2) appoint a Scientific Advisory Subcommittee which shall be composed of not less than 5 nor more than 15 qualified scientists with balanced representation from the public and private sectors, including nongovernmental conservation organizations: (3) establish procedures to provide for appropriate public participation and public meetings and to provide for the confidentiality of confidential business data; and (4) fix the terms of office of the members of the General Advisory Committee and Scientific Advisory Subcommittee, who shall receive no compensation for their services as such members. (a) General Advisory Committee.- (1) APPOINTMENTS; PUBLIC PARTICIPATION.- (A) Appointments.-The Secretary, in consultation with the Secretary of State, shall appoint a General Advisory Committee which shall consist of not more than 25 individuals who shall be representative of the various groups concerned with the fisheries covered by the Convention, including nongovernmental conservation organizations, providing to the maximum extent practicable an equitable balance among such groups.
 Members of the General Advisory Committee will be eligible to participate as members of the U.S. delegation to the Commission and its working groups to the extent the Commission rules and space for delegations allow.
-(B) The chair of the Pacific Fishery Management Coun-

-(B) The chair of the Pacific Fishery Management Council's Advisory Subpanel for Highly Migratory Fisheries and the chair of the Western Pacific Fishery Management Council's Advisory Committee shall be members of the General Advisory Committee by virtue of their positions in those Councils;

-(C) Each member of the General Advisory Committee appointed under subparagraph (A) shall serve for a term of 3 years and is eligible for reappointment.

-(D) The General Advisory Committee shall be invited to attend all non-executive meetings of the United States Section and at such meetings shall be given opportunity to examine and to be heard on all proposed programs of investigation, reports, recommendations, and regulations of the Commission.
+(B) Additional members.-The chair of the Pacific Fishery Management Council's Advisory Subpanel for Highly Migratory Fisheries and the chair of the Western Pacific Fishery Management Council's Advisory Committee shall be members of the General Advisory Committee by virtue of their positions in those Councils.
+(C) TERMS.-Each member of the General Advisory Committee appointed under subparagraph (A) shall serve for a term of 3 years and shall be eligible for reappointment.
+(D) Non-executive meetings of the united states SECTION.-The General Advisory Committee shall be invited to attend all non-executive meetings of the United States Section and at such meetings shall be given opportunity to examine and to be heard on all proposed programs of investigation, reports, recommendations, and regulations of the Commission.